sagelabs/standards/web/README.md

 - Use CSS Selectors to target HTML Elements
 - Use CSS for positioning and displaying elements
 - Use CSS to define Typography

+---
+## Course: CSS Architecture

+- Distinguish structural rules from skin rules
+- Identify CSS rulesets that separate concerns
+- Use `bem` naming conventions to normalize CSS names
+- Reduce the specificity of CSS selectors
+- Identify contextual dependency in CSS rules
+- Distinguish tightly coupled CSS from composable CSS
+- Use StyleLint to enforce style rules